MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 ## Community

-A community site uses peer-to-peer interactions between customers and experts to organically grow the catalog of available knowledge from knowledge base articles, forums, and blogs, as well as providing feedback through comments and ratings.
+The community site uses peer-to-peer interactions between customers and experts to organically grow the catalog of available knowledge from knowledge base articles, forums, and blogs, as well as providing feedback through comments and ratings.

 :::image type="content" source="media/Community thumbnail.png" alt-text="Community template landing page.":::